Table Of Contents_

 Sure it may not have a ton of ports and the price is enough to bring any savings account to its knees, but all that aside: you 100% get what you pay for.
 The hefty upfront investment becomes a whole lot simpler to justify when you actually sit down and use this thing, whether it be to play a game, watch a movie, or just get some work done for the day.

 The deeply immersive effect of the curved screen wraps itself to the edges of your peripheral vision, and makes you feel like you’re truly living in the future of PC gaming and movie watching for the very first time.
 After doing this review I’ve already started looking into buying an X34 of my own, because my old 27″ 1920 x 1080 monitor simply can’t measure up to the glory of what my eyes have already experienced.
+Thankfully, I also didn’t notice any IPS glow from this display and the low input lag is a big bonus.

 Put simply, this isn’t just the best gaming monitor I’ve seen – this is the best display I’ve ever used, period.